lucasm/lucasm/README.md

 - Won top 3 places in some tech events and hackathons

 ## Open source
-My GitHub is only for open source code 👇🏻
+Due to contractual reasons, my GitHub is limited to open-source code only.